nebula-plugins/investigate-insight/README.md

 We are testing the insight for dependencies with versions from...

+- Basic version selection reasons
     - Static configuration
     - Dynamic configuration
+    - A recommendation (BOM or properties file)
+- Enforcement selection reasons
     - A lockfile
     - A forced override
-- A BOM recommendation
+- Selection rules
     - A replacement rule
     - A substitution rule
     - An alignment rule

 #### Under test
 See the following configurations: